department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/hospitalization.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if you either:
+You may be able to get disability benefits if you:
   - Spent more than 21 days in a VA hospital or other approved hospital for a service-connected disability, **or**
   - Were under hospital observation for more than 21 days at VA expense for a service-connected disability